honeysol/copilot-js/packages/demo/README.md

 # Copilot Demo

-This is a demo application that showcases the usage of the js-copilot programming assistant.
+This demo application showcases the usage of the js-copilot text editing assistant.

 ## Installation

 1. Clone the repository
 2. Move to the root of monorepo.
 3. Install dependencies with `npm install`
-4. Build library with `npm run build`
+4. Build the library with `npm run build`
 5. Move to the demo directory with `cd ./packages/demo`
 6. Start the development server with `npm start`

 ## Usage

 1. Type a prompt in the "Instruction" textarea
-2. Input OpenAI API key. (this key is stored only in browser not sent to anywhere)
+2. Input OpenAI API key.
+(This key is stored only in the browser and not sent anywhere)
 3. Input text in the "Copilot" area.
 Press Ctrl+Enter to start completion.
 4. Copilot will generate text in the "Generated text" textarea.